Non-very generic arrangements in low dimension: The non-very generic intersections in and

 that is

-which implies $x=y=0$ contradicting the condition \eqref{eq:condition}.
-Finally, since the types $2^1 4^1$ and $6^1$ have $2^3$ as a substructure, the equations in \eqref{eq:nonreal} have to be satisfied.
-Thus there are not arrangements of type $2^3,\, 2^1 4^1$, and $6^1$ in any characteristic $0$ commutative field. \end{proof}
+The equations in (\ref{eq:nonreal}) are satisfied if and only if $x=y=0$ which are not admissible values by \eqref{eq:condition}.
+Moreover, since the types $2^1 4^1$ and $6^1$ have $2^3$ as a substructure, the equations in \eqref{eq:nonreal} have to be satisfied in those cases too.
+Hence we can conclude that there are not arrangements of type $2^3,\, 2^1 4^1$, and $6^1$ in any characteristic $0$ commutative field. \end{proof}

-\begin{rema} The induced graph by the partition type $1^6$ of vertices of $\phi(K_6)$ has no edges, so it corresponds to the very generic arrangement.
-Type $3^2$ corresponds to the Hesse configuration mentioned by Sawada, Yamagata, and the second author (\cf Theorem $6.5.$ \cite{SaSeYa19}) also, it doesn't appear over the real field.
-So this classification includes their results.
-Notice that, as a consequence of \eqref{eq:mformula}, two discriminantal arrangements associated to arrangements of $6$ planes in $\C^3$ can have the same number of non-very generic points, but different combinatorics.
+\begin{rema} The induced graph by the partition type $1^6$ has no edges, so it corresponds to the very generic arrangement.\\ The type $3^2$ corresponds to the Hesse configuration mentioned by Sawada, Yamagata, and the second author (\cf Theorem $6.5.$ \cite{SaSeYa19}) and it does not appear over the real field.
+So this classification includes their results.\\ Notice that, as a consequence of \eqref{eq:mformula}, two discriminantal arrangements associated to arrangements of $6$ planes in $\C^3$ can have the same number of non-very generic points, but different combinatorics.
 On the other hand, this is a classification over characteristic $0$ commutative fields thus we cannot exclude the possibility that there are more types of general position arrangements of $6$ planes in a $3$-dimensional space over a skew field such that the combinatorics of the discriminantal arrangements associated to them are not isomorphic to the ones we described here. \end{rema}